Police appeal for information in Whangamatā sea search

 A police spokesperson said they are appealing to the public to ensure all who swam at the beach today are safe.

+Police ask members of the public to report anyone missing as soon as possible by calling them on 111.

-Police ask members of the public if they have been swimming at the beach today and that they are now safe to call 111 and quote event number P049302103.
+They also ask if members of the public have been swimming at the beach today and are safe, to call 111 and quote event number P049302103.